Frequently Asked Questions

 Online courses

-Yes.
-Online courses may be considered as part of a full course load used for the academic average requirement, as long as they are completed during the September to April academic year.
-If it is not clear from the official transcript, additional documentation may be required confirming that the online courses were completed during the September to April academic year.
+Online courses may be considered toward the 3-year (90 credit hours/15.0 credits) undergraduate coursework requirement if taken during the September to April academic year.
+If it is not clear from the official transcript, additional documentation may be required confirming that the online courses were completed between September and April.

 Pass/Fail courses